SmartArmStack/smart_arm_stack_ROS2/.devel/README.md

 docker buildx build -t sas_deb_builder --platform=linux/amd64 sas_deb_builder
 ```

 ## Failed attempts

-With brew, I was either unable to login or got the error below.
-After installing from docker desktop the version
+With brew, I was either unable to log in or got the error below.
+After installing from docker desktop, the version
 was clearly different so that might have been the issue.

 ```commandline